amanRathod/Blog_frontend/README.md

 # Blog

-Blog is a highly scalable and high performant one stop solution to:
-- Write and Manage your blog
+Blog is a free developer blogging platform that allows you to publish articles and helps you to stay connected with a global developer

 # Application Links